pocotan001/seed/README.md

-A starter boilerplate for a universal web app using express, react, mobx, webpack, and typescript
+A starter skeleton for frontend projects using express, react, redux, webpack, and typescript